ajnirp/ajnirp.github.io/_posts/2015-12-7-Y-Combinator-Derivation.md

     Y G = G (Y G)
     Y = λ G → G (Y G)

 Note that the above line doesn't constitute a formal definition of the Y combinator.
 Why?
-Because `Y` appears on the left hand side, and so we have the same issue as we did with `F`.
+Because `Y` appears on the right hand side, and so we have the same issue as we did with `F`.

 We need to get rid of this.
 How?